-Our U.S. Phase 2b RESTORE-CLI program is a multi-center, randomized, double-blind, placebo controlled clinical trial.
-This clinical trial is designed to evaluate the safety and efficacy of ixmyelocel-T in the treatment of patients with CLI.
-It is the largest multi-center, randomized, double-blind, placebo-controlled cellular therapy study ever conducted in CLI patients.
-We completed enrollment of this trial in February 2010 with a total of 86 patients at 18 sites across the United States, with the last patient being treated in March 2010.
-These patients are being followed for a period of 12 months following treatment.
-In addition to assessing the safety of our product, efficacy endpoints include amputation-free survival, time to first occurrence of treatment failure (defined as major amputation, all-cause mortality, doubling in wound size and de novo gangrene), major amputation rates, level of amputation, complete wound healing, patient quality of life and pain scores.
+Our U.S. Phase 2b RESTORE-CLI program was a multi-center, randomized, double-blind, placebo controlled clinical trial.
+This clinical trial was designed to evaluate the safety and efficacy of ixmyelocel-T in the treatment of patients with CLI.
+It was the largest multi-center, randomized, double-blind, placebo-controlled cellular therapy study ever conducted in CLI patients.
+We completed enrollment of this trial in February 2010 with a total of 86 patients at 18 sites across the United States, with the last patient treated in March 2010.
+These patients were followed for a period of 12 months after treatment.
+In addition to assessing the safety of our product, efficacy endpoints included time to first occurrence of treatment failure - the trial's primary end-point - (defined as major amputation, all-cause mortality, doubling in wound size and de novo gangrene), amputation-free survival (defined as major amputation rates, level of amputation, wound healing, patient quality of life and pain scores.
+The primary purpose of the trial was to assess performance of our therapy and, if positive, prepare for a Phase 3 program.

-Results to date include two planned interim analyses.
+Results to date of the RESTORE-CLI trial have included two planned interim analyses and a final top-line report:

 In June 2010, we reported results at the Society of Vascular Surgery Meeting.
-This interim analysis included the six month results for 46 patients enrolled in the trial.
-The results included the finding that amputation free survival, defined as time to major amputation or death, was statistically significant in favor of our therapy (p=0.038).
-Additionally, statistical analysis revealed a significant increase in time to treatment failure (e.g., major amputation, doubling in wound size de novo gangrene, or death) (log-rank test, p=0.0053).
+This interim analysis included the six-month results for the first 46 patients enrolled in the trial.
+Results of this analysis demonstrated that the study achieved both its primary safety endpoint and primary efficacy endpoint of time to first occurrence of treatment failure.
+The results related to the primary endpoint were statistically significant (p=0.0053).
+Analysis of the data for amputation free survival, a secondary efficacy endpoint which the study was not powered to demonstrate, showed a statistically significant reduction in event rates in favor of our therapy (p=0.038).
 Other endpoints measured (e.g., major amputation rate, complete wound healing, change in Wagner wound scale) showed encouraging trends, but had not reached statistical significance at the interim analysis.
-The primary purpose of the interim analysis was to assess performance of our therapy and, if positive, to help plan the Phase 3 program.
-In June 2010 we held discussions with the FDA, which confirmed the appropriateness of using amputation free survival as a primary endpoint for our planned Phase 3 program.

-In November 2010, we presented six-month data on all patients enrolled in the trial at the VEITHsymposium TM non-CME satellite session.
-Results of this analysis showed that the study achieved both its primary safety endpoint and primary efficacy endpoint of time to first occurrence of treatment failure.
+- In November 2010, we presented six-month data on all 86 patients enrolled in the trial at the VEITHsymposiumTM non-CME satellite session.
+Results of this analysis showed that the study again achieved both its primary safety endpoint and primary efficacy endpoint of time to first occurrence of treatment failure.
 The findings related to time to first occurrence of treatment failure were statistically significant (p=0.0132).
-Further analyses show a clinically meaningful reduction of 56% in treatment failure events.
-Analysis of the data for amputation-free survival, a secondary endpoint which the study was not powered to demonstrate, showed a clinically meaningful reduction in event rates of 24%, but did not show statistical significance (p=0.5541).
+Further analyses showed a clinically meaningful reduction of 56% in treatment failure events.
+Analysis of the data for amputation-free survival, showed a clinically meaningful reduction in event rates of 24%, but did not show statistical significance (p=0.5541). - In June 2011, we announced 12-month, top-line results from all 86 patients enrolled in the trial.
+Results of this analysis showed that the trial met its final primary safety and efficacy endpoints, demonstrating a statistically significant improvement in the time to first occurrence of treatment failure at 12 months.
+We plan to present the full data from the RESTORE-CLI trial at an appropriate medical meeting in the fourth quarter of 2011.